Devastating Pogacar powers away for Amstel Gold win

 Valkenburg (Netherlands) (AFP) – Tadej Pogacar racked up an 11th win of the season on Sunday when he dropped Tom Pidcock on a climb and soloed over 30km to win the prestigious Amstel Gold Race before putting away a glass of beer in impressive speed.

-The 24-year-old Slovenian of the UAE team finished first on the Dutch classic in 6hr 01min 02sec, ahead of Ireland's disappointed Ben Healy of EF Education-EasyPost.
+The 24-year-old Slovenian of the UAE team finished first on the Dutch classic in six hours 01min 02sec, ahead of Ireland's disappointed Ben Healy of EF Education-EasyPost.
 British rider Pidcock clung on to third place.

 Alexey Lutsenko and Andreas Kron rounded out the top five after failing narrowly to reel in Pidcock in a desperate chase for third.